rahulpd101/UdacityP1/project3/explain.md

 ) as described in the Wikipedia article.
 This performed slightly better then a binary method for large numbers.
 There was tweaking done in both methods, however, if the binary method was not tweaked to begin at the mid-point it performed significantly worse on larger numbers.
 I believe it performs better then binary due to converging on the answer faster.

 ### Big O Space Complexity
 Since recursion was avoided space complexity is added by the additional variables used in the function.
 There is one float and three integer variables, although one is a counter to keep track of the number of iterations during testing.
 This is not needed and could be eliminated.
-Space complexity should be O(n) where n is the number of variables in the function which is five including the number passed into the function.
+Space complexity should be O(1).

 ### Big O Time Complexity
 This appears to be a candidate for recursion, but was done with iteration and avoids the overhead of recursion.
 The Babylonian method also has less operations to perform then the binary method in the core process.
 It should perform O(log n) where n is the input number to the function.